-1.2.1 Part or Identifying Number (PIN) (see 3.6).
-The term PIN is equivalent to the term (part number, identification number, and type designator), which was previously used in this specification.
+1.2.1 Military Part or Identifying Number (PIN) (see 3.6).
+The term Part or Identifying Number (PIN) is equivalent to the terms (part number, identification number, and type designator), which were previously used in this specification.
 The products specified herein (see 3.1) are identified by military PIN's, which consist of the basic specification number, slash number of the specification sheet, and a sequentially assigned number as shown in the following example.